luiswirth/bsc-thesis/src/matter.typ

 Computationally this differential $dif f_p$ can be represented, given a basis, since it is a linear map, by a Jacobi Matrix $amat(J)$.
-The metric is the then the gramian matrix of the Jacobian.
+The metric is the then the Gramian matrix of the Jacobian.
 $
   amat(G) = amat(J)^transp amat(J)
 $